 He's a medical icon lauded by supporters as a maverick and a bold innovator and decried by critics as a man who prizes his fame and reputation above good science.

-Subscribe to be an Insider to read what his critics and supporters have to say about the doctor.
-Insiders can also view an interactive timeline and an infographic outlining his contributions to medicine -- and what his critics say about those.
+Insiders can read what Heimlich's critics and supporters had to say about him.
+Insiders can also view an interactive timeline and an infographic outlining his contributions to medicine -- and what his critics said about those.

 Dr. Henry Heimlich discusses his legacy, controversy and accomplishments spanning his career and life to WCPO.